AI-READI/ai-readi-dataset-notebooks/README.md

 This repository contains Jupyter notebooks developed by the AI-READI team to provide examples for working with the AI-READI dataset.
 The dataset is accessible on [FAIRhub](https://doi.org/10.60775/fairhub.1).
 More details about the dataset are available in the [dataset documentation](https://docs.aireadi.org).

 ## Standard followed
 The overall code is structured according to the [FAIR-BioRS guidelines](https://fair-biors.org/).
-The Python code in the Jupyter notebook [main.ipynb](main.ipynb) follows the [PEP8 guidelines](https://peps.python.org/pep-0008).
+The Python code in the Jupyter notebooks, located in the `main` folder follow the [PEP8 guidelines](https://peps.python.org/pep-0008).
 Functions are documented with docstring formatted following [Google's style guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
 All the dependencies are documented in the [environment.yml](environment.yml) file.

 ## Using the Jupyter notebooks